Starli0n/automation/asCode/README.md

-This Directory contains script to provision servers asCode and setup applications via Ansible.
+This Directory contains scripts to provision servers asCode and setup applications via Ansible.